Face to Face (photograph): Patrick Cloutier

-Patrick Cloutier of Saint-Maxime-du-Mont-Louis, Quebec was a 19-year-old private with the Royal 22e Régiment of the Canadian Army at the time.
+Patrick Cloutier of Saint-Maxime-du-Mont-Louis, Quebec was a 19-year-old private with the Canadian Army's Royal 22nd Regiment at the time.
 After the photo was published, he was heralded as a Canadian hero.
 The Globe and Mail even compared Cloutier to "the man who stared down a Red Army tank in Beijing's Tiananmen Square last year."
 Quebec media emphasized Cloutier's "Quebecois roots", and La Presse described him as "the little soldier staring unblinkingly at the angry Warrior."
 Later that year, Cloutier was granted an "accelerated promotion" to master corporal.

 In May 1992, Cloutier was demoted to private again and served 45 days in an Edmonton military prison for cocaine use.
 Cloutier served the Canadian military again during the war in Bosnia and Herzegovina, and upon his return to Canada, many of his friends from the service committed suicide.
-He was discharged on December 9, 1993 after being found guilty of impaired driving, leaving the scene of an accident, and causing bodily harm.
+He was discharged on December 9, 1993, after being found guilty of impaired driving, leaving the scene of an accident, and causing bodily harm.
 Cloutier was convicted of ramming a double-parked car, injuring its two occupants and a 16-year-old passenger in Cloutier's own vehicle.
 In 1995, he appeared in a softcore pornographic film, Quebec Sexy Girls II: The Confrontation, which specifically parodied the events at Oka.
 As of 2015, he was working for the Canadian Coast Guard.

 Cloutier would later insist that he had never supported the original cause of the conflict: a golf course.
 On the contrary, said Cloutier, "J'étais pour les Indiens !
 Je passe beaucoup de temps au Nunavut et les Premières Nations, c'est mon peuple préféré."
 (I was for the Indians!
 I spent a lot of time in Nunavut and with First Nations, they're my favourite people.)